 - Electrosurgery - is another option for hidradenitis suppurativa lesions.
 Electrosurgery may be a better option compared to conventional wide excision surgery.

 - Sinus tract electrocoagulation

-- Simple excision of lesion with direct closure of the site
+- Simple excision of the lesion with direct closure of the site

 - Placement or flaps with healing by secondary intention - the types of flaps used are: pedicle flaps, free flaps, cutaneous flaps, musculocutaneous flaps